JuliaPackageMirrors/Lora.jl/README.md

 The documentation is out of date, but will be brought up-to-date fairly soon.
 In the meantime, this README file provides a few examples of the new interface, explaining how to get up to speed with the new face of Lora.

-Example 1: sampling from an unnormalized normal target
+Example: sampling from an unnormalized normal target
 ------------------------------

 ```